Frequently Asked Questions

 Dr. Katrin Iken, Professor of Marine Biology, explains:

 “Our program evaluates potential students on a variety of factors including GPA, GRE, type of classes taken, references, and personal statement.
 There is no fixed list of classes you would need to have completed in order to be reviewed for or accepted into the program.
 However, it does help and would make your application much stronger if you could show a good and solid science background.
 This includes chemistry (usually inorganic and organic), physics and math, and ideally also statistics.
-If you have a special field of interest, it would be good to have a class in these interest fields.
+If you have special fields of interest, it would be good to have a class in these interest fields.
 Another good thing to keep in mind is any kind of research experience.
-If you have a chance to work in a research lab at your university or participate in some field work, this will definitely be a plus.”
+If you have a chance to work in a research lab at your university or participate in some fieldwork, this will definitely be a plus.”

 How does my application get reviewed?
 What is involved in the departmental review process?

 First, the Academic Programs Coordinator will work closely with the central UAF Admissions Office to collect all application materials.
 The Coordinator enters the applicant’s information into the CFOS-internal applicant database which is accessible to CFOS faculty online.
 Once all application materials are received, the Coordinator will notify faculty that the file is ready for review.

 (Note: Occasionally, faculty may review application files that have at least two of the three required letters of recommendation.
 Also, while official transcripts and GRE scores are required, unofficial transcripts and GRE scores may be used in the interim until the official transcripts and GRE score report(s) arrive at the UAF Admissions Office.
 This helps to speed up the departmental review process.)